-- 3.4.1 Subdivision and development proposals shall encourage development in appropriate locations. - (a) Industries shall be encouraged to locate in designated industrial areas that are designed and serviced to accommodate industrial development. - (b) Industries shall be allowed to locate in intermunicipal areas in the manner provided for in an approved Intermunicipal Development Plan or Area Structure Plan, in accordance with the provisions within the County's Land Use Bylaw and consistent with the polices in this Plan. - (c) Before approving any development proposal for an industrial use, the County may require the provision of a Cumulative Effects Assessment including environmental impact information and a risk assessment (such as that provided for by the Major Industrial Accidents Council of Canada (MIACC)) to assist the County in assessing the impact of the proposed development in relation to the natural and human environments, and indicate both if and how any negative matters can be mitigated.
-The Development Authority may require the implementation of any mitigating actions indicated in the information and assessment as a condition of any development approval. - (d) Multi-lot developments shall be consistent with the provisions in Part 5.0 of this Plan and the County's Land Use Bylaw for conservation or cluster subdivision and development to reduce potential land use conflicts and minimize servicing costs. - 3.4.2 All proposals for non-residential subdivision and development shall: - (a) In the opinion of the relevant Authority, NOT conflict with or jeopardize surrounding land uses;
+- 3.4.1 Subdivision and development proposals shall encourage development in appropriate locations. - (a) Industries shall be encouraged to locate in designated industrial areas that are designed and serviced to accommodate industrial development. - (b) Industries shall be allowed to locate in intermunicipal areas in the manner provided for in an approved Intermunicipal Development Plan or Area Structure Plan, in accordance with the provisions within the County's Land Use Bylaw and consistent with the polices in this Plan. - (c) Development proposals for industrial uses may require the provision of a Cumulative Effects Assessment including environmental impact information and a risk assessment (such as that provided for by the Major Industrial Accidents Council of Canada (MIACC) to assist the County in assessing the impact of the proposed development in relation to the natural and human environments.
+Cumulative Effects Assessments must indicate both: if and how, any negative matters can be mitigated.
+The implementation of any mitigating actions indicated in the information and assessment may be required. - (d) - 3.4.2 All proposals for industrial subdivision and development shall: - (a) In the opinion of the relevant Authority, NOT conflict with or jeopardize surrounding land uses; - (b) Be considered only in accordance with a Site Development Plan, or at the request of the Development Authority an Area Structure Plan, which has been prepared by a Registered Professional Planner (RPP) pursuant to County Policy and approved in accordance with the Municipal Government Act. - 3.4.3 Industrial development proposals are required to identify all municipal servicing costs associated with the development.

-- (b) Be considered only in accordance with a Site Development Plan, or at the request of the Development Authority an Area Structure Plan, which has been prepared by a Registered Professional Planner (RPP) pursuant to County Policy and approved in accordance with the Municipal Government Act. - (i) in preparing a Site Development Plan or Area Structure Plan, the proponent shall consider: - 1. the impact on adjacent land uses; - 2. transportation and access; - 3. provision of water and sewer services; - 4. storm drainage; - 5. the provision for municipal reserve; - 6. the impact on community services, such as safety & fire protection; - 7. the municipal servicing costs associated with the development; - 8. landscaping and buffering;; - 9. risk assessment; and - 10. any other matters identified by County Policy. - (ii) a Site Development Plan or, when required, an Area Structure Plan shall: - 1. be accompanied by an identification of all municipal costs associated with the proposal; - 2. meet all provincial requirements and obtain a development permit from the County prior to construction; and - 3. be encouraged to locate near or adjacent to provincial highways. - (c) Development shall not result in any additional costs to the County, unless the County has entered into an agreement to share costs. - (d) All industrial developments shall obtain the approvals and permits required by provincial legislation and a development permit from the County. - (e) Industrial development shall be encouraged to locate on land that is physically suited for the proposed use, considering factors such as soil, drainage, slopes and the availability of necessary services. - (f) Industrial development shall not be located in areas where the use is likely to subject residences, hospitals, schools, or other sensitive land uses, as defined in the County's Land Use Bylaw, to high levels of noise. - 3.4.3 Industrial development proposals are required to identify all municipal servicing costs associated with the development.
 The assignment of these costs between the County and the developer will be the basis of a development agreement to be entered into prior to a subdivision approval or upon the issuance of a development permit.
 However, all development servicing costs associated with the development, including the provision of internal roadway systems to meet the County's Municipal Servicing Standards and the upgrading of other County roads leading to the site in order to provide good access to the industrial site will be the responsibility of the developer.